 Helmets are prohibited in Nationals Park.
 Guests may check their helmets at Bike Valet.
 See GUEST CONDUCT POLICY.
 (Prohibited Items).

 Hoverboards are prohibited.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Guests are encouraged to utilize various modes of transportation to travel to Nationals Park.
 Inline skating to Nationals Park can be a convenient, healthy alternative.
-However, guests must remove their inline skates prior to entering Nationals Park.
+Guests must remove their inline skates prior to entering Nationals Park.
 Guests will be expected to store their skates safely under their seats.
 Additionally, skating on "heelies" is prohibited within Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Jr. Nationals Kids Club presented by Harris Teeter

 Laser pointers and laser pens are prohibited inside of Nationals Park.
-See GUEST CONDUCT POLICY (Prohibited Items).
+See GUEST CONDUCT POLICY.
+(Prohibited Items).

 Lost and Found

 Lost and found items will be turned in to the Nationals Park Main Guest Services Office located adjacent to the Center Field Gate.
 Guests needing assistance in retrieving Lost and Found items during non-game hours may fill out a claim form on the Nationals website nationals.com/lostandfound.
 Lost and Found is open during game hours only.

 Guests should report missing persons at any Guest Services location (See GUEST SERVICES for locations).
 Guest Experience Representatives will work closely with Nationals Park game day staff to locate the missing individual(s).